 Maine Oral Health Program

-In 2009 the percentage of Maine people on public water supplies who have fluoridated water is about 84%.
+Nationally, more than 204 million people in the United States are served by public water supplies that contain enough fluoride to protect teeth, or about 74 percent of people using public systems.
+In 2014 the percentage of Maine people on public water supplies who have fluoridated water is about 80%.
 About 49% of Maine people use public water supplies.
-This means that overall about 37% of Maine’s total population has fluoridated drinking water in their homes.
+This means that overall about 40% of Maine’s total population has fluoridated drinking water in their homes.

 - Maine Towns with Fluoride (Word* | also in Adobe PDF*)